shawntabrizi/shawntabrizi.github.io/_posts/2019-07-28-interacting-with-the-substrate-rpc-endpoint.md

   - https://www.shawntabrizi.com/substrate-rpc-examples/bundle.js
 ---

-##### In this post, we will investigate how you can interact with the Substrate RPC endpoint in order to read storage items in your Substrate runtime.
+##### In this post, we will investigate how you can interact with the Substrate RPC endpoint in order to read storage items from your Substrate runtime.

 Most of the posts I have written about Substrate so far have showed you how easy it is to build custom blockchains with this next generation framework.
 However, there are an entirely parallel development and tools needed to enable users to easily interact with these new blockchain systems.